 - Online elearning platforms for clients to access training opportunities where traditional classroom courses are not available

 - Intranets for teams and Boards to communicate, share ideas, vote and collaborate on organizational documents

 When is the application deadline?

-There is no application deadline.
-The applications are reviewed and approved on a continuous basis.
+The application deadline is December 31, 2017.
+The applications are reviewed and approved on a continuous basis throughout the year.
 This is to allow organizations with different fiscal periods an opportunity to apply when it best suits them.
-Please note, that even though the application window is open-ended, the resources are allocated on a first-come-first-serve basis (provided they meet the criteria), until all funds are utilized.
+Please note, that even though the application window is year-long, the resources are allocated on a first-come-first-serve basis (provided they meet the criteria), until all funds are utilized.
 Applying late in the year may result in your application being dismissed due to all resources being committed to other projects.

 What types of organization's are considered for the program?

 Any organization in Canada that provids a valuable service to the community will be considered.
 Internation organizations or organizations providing support/servies outside of Canada are also encouraged to apply.

 Organizations that only provide support and services exclusively to it's members, are not.
 This includes social clubs and professional associations.

 We also want to make sure the organization's primary goals and mission statement align with the core values of our organization.
 We have received applications in the past from organizations that support racial and social superiority and applications from organizations that, although exist to better our community, do so in manner to which we do not wish to align ourselves (e.g. Political demonstrations of a violent nature).
 These are not values with which we wish to align ourselves.

 For-Profit entities can also be considered provided that they can demonstrate they provide sliding scale pricing for their services for those that cannot afford it.
 Examples such as counseling services for low-income individuals.